get_client_stats

-In this article, we will focus on the mysqli_get_client_stats() function in PHP, which is used to return the client statistics for a MySQL connection.
-We will provide you with an overview of the function, how it works, and examples of its use.
+In this article, we will focus on the mysqli_get_client_stats() function in PHP, which returns client statistics for a MySQL connection.
+We will provide an overview of the function, how it works, and examples of its use.

 Introduction to the mysqli_get_client_stats() function

-The mysqli_get_client_stats() function is a built-in function in PHP that is used to return an array of client statistics for a MySQL connection.
-This function is useful when you need to know the client statistics for a MySQL connection.
+The mysqli_get_client_stats() function is a built-in PHP function that returns an associative array of client statistics for a MySQL connection.
+It is primarily used for debugging and monitoring connection behavior.

 How to use the mysqli_get_client_stats() function

-Using the mysqli_get_client_stats() function is very simple.
+Using the mysqli_get_client_stats() function is straightforward.
 You just need to call the function on a valid MySQLi connection.
 Here is an example:

 <?php